 True to our calling, we have sighted religion in unlikely places, including partisan prayer for the home team (at the World Cup in Brazil), Penguin India's withdrawal of Wendy Doniger's The Hindus in response to a lawsuit filed by a conservative Hindu group, the sexual abuse of children by Evangelical and Fundamentalist leaders (underrreported compared to Catholic abuse), and the link between faith and support of the death penalty; we have also offered fresh interpretations of religion in obvious places, like the relationship between violence and religion, and understandings of God.

 We offer Sightings on "hot" topics as they arise at the intersection of religion and politics, art, business and education.
-Sightings is written in everyday English by informed citizens, religious leaders, and academic specialists including the University of Chicago Divinity School's fifty-eight professors, more than 150 graduate students, and an alumni network of over 3000.
+Sightings is written in everyday English by informed citizens, religious leaders, and academic specialists including the University of Chicago Divinity School's faculty and alumni network.
 Our hope is to serve as a resource for members of the media, the general public, and teachers who seek rigorous analysis of, and research-based opinions about, religion in the news.